Emperor Qin’s Mausoleum, 2018

 #1 The Team / The Spot

-Who is the Emperor?
-Who are the artisans?
-Who are the warriors?
-Where will we keep the Emperor alive?
-Where will we bury the mausoleum?
-In this workshop led by Marguerite Humeau and guest artist and designer Maki Suzuki, we will start building the framework of the project, defining and disrupting roles, and choosing the best location for the burial.
+What would you keep alive and where?
+In this workshop led by Marguerite Humeau and guest artist and designer Maki Suzuki, we started building the framework of the project, defining and disrupting roles, and discuss prospective locations for a potential burial.

 Thursday 1 – Friday 2 February 2018, 12-6pm

-We will work with local embalmer Harry Nobel, who will teach us about the history and art of embalming.
-We will learn techniques, tools and knowledge drawn from Harry’s field to develop sculptural methods and an understanding of materials that can survive time.
-We will also use embalming techniques metaphorically, to think about eternity and the afterlife.
+We started with a talk by local embalmer Dr. Philip Gore, who taught us about the history and art of embalming.
+We then drew from the techniques, tools and knowledge passed on by Philip to develop sculptural methods and an understanding of materials that can survive time.
+We also used embalming techniques metaphorically, to think about eternity and the afterlife.

 Thursday 8 – Friday 9 February 2018, 12-6pm